Preparing to Go: Santiago

 Cell Phones

-Please ensure that before you leave the U.S. you have installed and set up the Microsoft Authenticator app as your primary mode of two-factor authentification on your smartphone.
+Please ensure that before you leave the U.S. you have installed and set up the Microsoft Authenticator app as your primary mode of two-factor authentication on your smartphone.
 This will ensure that you will not be blocked from accessing email, MySlice, Blackboard, etc. View Answers for more information.

 You will have the opportunity to purchase a cell phone once you are in Santiago.
 If you choose to purchase a phone, it is recommended that you choose an inexpensive phone and pay for minutes as you need them throughout the semester.
 Phones can be purchased with Visa, MasterCard, or in cash (Chilean Pesos), in various locations throughout Santiago.
 You should not buy cell phones with a monthly plan (most require signing for at least one year), nor should you buy cell phones with a roaming system (it is activated several months after the purchase of the phone to avoid misuse of stolen phones).